 Long ago, when Hogwarts School of Witchcraft and Wizardry was first built, the four founders chose to divide the students accepted to the school into four individual houses, each named for the founder who served as its head.
 These houses serve as the living and learning communities of the students, as we share a common room, dormitories, and at times, classes.
 Thus these houses became a sort of fraternity among the students within them, a fellowship of students who share similar traits and values.
 Naturally, over time however, these houses began to develop stereotypes.
 And it is those stereotypes which I write of today.

 Slytherin, the house of Salazar.
-It is with this house and its stereotypes I intend to start, as it is by far the house with the most negative connotations (and the only house currently in the negatives regarding house points).
+It is with this house and its stereotypes I intend to start, as it is by far the house with the most negative connotations.
 Resourcefulness, cunning, ambition, determination, self-preservation, fraternity, and cleverness.
 These are the traits for which Slytherin is known- all positive, and yet, the reputation which hovers over the house is less than positive.
 Perhaps this traces back to the founder, Salazar Slytherin.

-So, what if ‘evil’ Salazar was simply… cunning?
+So, what if ‘power hungry’ Salazar was simply… ambitious?
 There isn’t a witch or wizard in the halls of Hogwarts who knows what Salazar was /really/ like.
-We have nothing to go on but hearsay tainted by the years and by rumours from the mouths of those jealous of his ambition and cunning.
+Sure, there are paintings… But ultimately, we have nothing to go on but hearsay tainted by the years and by rumours from the mouths of those jealous of his ambition and cunning.
 What if the founder of Slytherin, was a legitimately good wizard with a bad reputation that seeped into the foundation of his house and tainted it for centuries after?
 And what if the house of Slytherin isn’t what it seems either?

 When the word ‘Slytherin’ is mentioned, what tends to come to mind?
 Usually someone chirps out something about all the evil wizards in the world have come from Slytherin.
 A fact that simply isn’t true.
 Gellert Grindelwald for instance, didn’t even attend Hogwarts, and we all know just how evil he was.
 What about Peter Pettigrew?
 World thinks he’s dead and he ends up being Voldemort’s servant?
 Wasn’t he a Gryffindor?
 What about the fact that Slytherin was the house of Merlin the Great?

 Then there are the rumours: “All Slytherins turn evil.
 All Slytherins are bullies.
 They’re selfish and only aim to benefit themselves.”
 It’s true, bullies and dark wizards have come from Slytherin, but that is not an accurate descriptor for the entirety of the house.
 It wasn’t true of Merlin the Great.
-It wasn’t true of Kamila Bullstrod, the Headgirl who grew from a bully to someone anyone in the school could come to for advice or help.
+It wasn’t true of Kamila Bullstrod, the former Headgirl who grew from a bully to someone anyone in the school could come to for advice or help.
+Or Head Boys Adam Fletcher, Archibald Colquhoun, Caryxander Mordushku, or Elliott Reid.
 To degrade the House of Slytherin to nothing more than evil waiting to pounce is to insult Slytherins such as these, who worked hard, pursuing their ambitions to make the world, or Hogwarts itself, a better place.
 It is an insult to the memory of the Slytherins who won the House Cup six years in a row, proving that ambition and cunning is just as useful as bravery or wit.

 You say Slytherin are evil.
-I say Slytherins hold grudges forever, regardless of if it was them or their loved ones who were hurt.
-We’re a bit vengeful and petty, yes, but only when wronged first.They are excellent liars when the situation calls for it, but never to the ones they hold dearest.
+We say Slytherins hold grudges forever, regardless of if it was them or their loved ones who were hurt.
+We’re a bit vengeful and petty, yes, but only when wronged first We are excellent liars when the situation calls for it, but never to the ones we hold dearest.
 Slytherins hate being told what to do, but will follow the rules to avoid trouble, even going so far as to kiss up to professors.
-They are cunning and resourceful, using both traits to achieve their goals and avoid failure, but that doesn’t mean they are willing to do whatever it takes.
-Fraternity is a trait of Slytherin and they will be loyal to a fault to those they care for.
+We are cunning and resourceful, using both traits to achieve our goals and avoid failure, but that doesn’t mean we are willing to do whatever it takes.
+Fraternity is a trait of Slytherin and we will be loyal to a fault to those we care for.
 All of which are positive traits.